STRIPERSPACE.COM LOGO

 2. You can also fish with clams while anchored.
 Boat fisherman who fish their local waters often, especially charter captains, get to know where all the clam beds are in their area.
 In the days after a storm, these fishermen anchor over these clam beds, and fish using clams for bait.
 They know that the storms stir up the clam beds, and that stripers will be there feeding on broken clams.

-8. Trolling bunker spoons, surgical tubes with worms, umbrella rigs, or parachute rigs.
-This normally requires the use of wire or lead core line to get the lures deep.
+7. Trolling bunker spoons, surgical tubes with worms, umbrella rigs, or parachute rigs.
+If the fish are really deep this may require the use of wire or lead core line to get the lures deep.
 Planar boards are often used to keep lines from crossing and away from the boat.
+See photo below.

 Chasing Birds and Fishing Blitzes